ZiniaB/Captone-Airbnb-neighbourhood-recommender/README.md

 (5) KMeans modelling on sample dataset<br>

 **LDA modelling approach and outcome:**<br>
 Latent Dirichlet Allocation model is usually used in topic modelling.
 Here we have applied it to model the distribution of words in the document 'neighborhood_overview`.
 The intuition behind LDA is that each document in a corpus is a mixture of several topics, and each topic is a probability distribution over words used to describe the topic.
-LDA was our first choice because of its ability to infer the underlying topics and their associated word distributions from the observed documents <br>
+LDA was our first choice because of its ability to infer the underlying topics and their associated word distributions from the observed documents.
+Here, topic would refere to key themes in the neighbourhood characteristics<br>

 We utilized the Gensim library for LDA topic modelling.
 Gensim stands for “Generate Similar” and is a popular open source natural language processing library used for unsupervised topic modeling.
 We also used the pylDavis library for visualizing and interpreting the topics in the LDA model.

-The LDA model performed relatively well in allocating neighbourhood descriptions broadly across 5 profiles based on frequency of suburb names, proximity to specific attractions and unique descriptions of the neighborhood e.g. trendy, open etc
+The LDA model performed relatively well in allocating neighbourhood descriptions broadly across 5 profiles based on frequency of suburb names, proximity to specific attractions and unique descriptions of the neighbourhood e.g. trendy, open etc

 Profile 1: Tourist attractions and restaurants <br>
 Profile 2: Neighbourhoods with easy transport accessibility <br>